sarif99/UKTextField/README.md

 # UKTextField

-Instead of assinging UITextField in Identity inspector assign UKTextField.Then you will options in Attribute Inspector.
+Instead of assinging UITextField in Identity inspector assign UKTextField.Then you will find options in Attribute Inspector.